sarfarazahmad89/discord-sftp/README.md

 # discord-sftp
 discord-sftp enables members of a discord channel to exchange file among themselves over SFTP protocol.
-The idea is UPnP forwards the built-in SFTP server onto the internet, a built-in discord bot published the required details to connect to the previously forwarded service on a specific discord channel.
-The discord bot and the sftp service are run as background threads while an sftp client is spun in the foreground to connect to other copies of discord-sftp that might be publishing to the same discord channel.
-So client and the server are built into one.
+The idea is to have UPnP forward the built-in SFTP server onto the internet, a built-in discord bot publishes the details required to connect to the previously forwarded service on a specific discord channel.
+The discord bot and the sftp service are run as background threads while an sftp client is spun in the foreground to connect to other instances of this discord-sftp that might be running on other computers across the internet (say your friends) and publishing to the same discord channel.
+Client and server(s) are baked into one executable for the moment.

 ## highlights/breakdown.
 - UPnP to forward built-in SFTP server onto the internet.